GoogleCloudPlatform/cloud-foundation-fabric/blueprints/third-party-solutions/phpipam/README.md

    give it a value that will be accepted in accordance to your policy.
-2. By default, the application will be exposed externally through Global Application Load Balancer, for restricting access to specific identities please check iap configuration or deploy the application internally via the ILB
+2. By default, the application will be exposed externally through Global Application Load Balancer, for restricting access to specific identities please check IAP configuration or deploy the application internally via the ILB
 3. Setting the `phpipam_exposure` variable to "INTERNAL" will deploy an Internal Application Load Balancer on the same VPC.
 This might be the preferred option